America, got rid of it with the strongest weapons there are, great minds and the ballot!

-Television is preeminently a visual medium, and yet, and in spite of a raging controversy concerning the efficacy, or otherwise of face masks as a major tool that can be used effectively to slow the spread of the coronavirus pandemic, few illustrations that can convey the efficacy of wearing face masks, like the one presented above, have been forthcoming from any of the many pundits that populate our broadcast airways, here or abroad.
+Television is preeminently a visual medium, and yet, and in spite of a raging controversy concerning the efficacy, or otherwise of the face mask as a major tool deployed to slow, that is, curtail the spread of the coronavirus pandemic, few illustrations that can convey the efficacy of wearing face masks, like the ones presented here have been forthcoming from any of the many pundits that populate our broadcast airways, here or abroad.
 Well, that is about to change.
 Let's see how long before this rather meager attempt is broadcast, and discussed.

-With the publication of this article, which is being sent to all the major cable news outlets, the premiers and territorial leaders across Canada and the governors in the United States, and the mayors of the major cities of both Canada and the United States.
-This article has been sent to Prime Minister Justin Trudeau, the new leader of the Conservative Party, and the NDP and Bloc Québécois.
-A copy of the article has been sent to President Trump and to his challenger in the November election former Vice President Joe Biden.
-European, African, Asian, Middle Eastern, Central, South and South East Asian leaders.
+Upon publication, this article, is being sent to all the major cable news outlets, the premiers and territorial leaders across Canada and the governors and the mayors of the major cities of both Canada and the United States, and beyond.

 'It’s so easily transmissible, you wouldn’t even believe it.'
 Donald Trump, 13 April 2020